 Assuming a loan means that you can have someone take over your mortgage and your interest in the property.
 This means they would assume your interest rate, mortgage payment, and loan balance.

 There are two things you have to make sure that happen for sure if you use this option.
 You need to obtain a release of liability from the loan.
 Otherwise, your credit could still be penalized if the new owner made late payments or defaulted.

 Second, you need to make sure the person assuming the loan can give you their VA loan entitlement.
 If not, the entitlement will stay with the loan until it’s paid off.
 That will prevent you from using the entitlement for the foreseeable future.

 This can be an attractive option in a market where interest rates are rising.
 If you locked in a low rate, and are selling when rates are higher, the assumption of your loan could be very attractive.
 It’s something to think about!

-I currently own 20 single family homes, free and clear.
+I currently own 30 properties, 20 of them free and clear.
 I’ve done this all part-time while overseas in the military.
 Find out how I do real estate.
 Read the